The Roomba 960 and I7 represent two crucial stages of how iRobot evolved their Roomba product line.

 Seventy-five minutes may not sound a lot, but considering that the 960 and I7 are smart navigating robots, it won’t be an issue as it will simply recharge and go back to the spot it last cleaned and continue until it finishes cleaning the area.

 Having a shorter run time is an issue for robots that have standard navigation (or those that just pinball around).

 Both robots are extremely easy to use out of the box.
 Putting together the components is self-explanatory, even with basic technical knowledge.

 Even without the app, both these products are easy to use.
-You can pair with Alexa or Google Assistant if you prefer to use voice.
+You can pair either of the two robots with Alexa or Google Assistant if you prefer to use voice.